A Tutorial on Thompson Sampling: Reinforcement Learning in Markov Decision Processes

-In order to apply Thompson sampling to policy selection we need a way of sampling from the posterior distribution for the optimal policy.
-One efficient way to do this, at least for finite $|\Sc|, |\Ac|$ is to maintain a posterior distribution over the reward distribution $R^M$ and the transition dynamics $P^M$ at each state and action $(s,a)$.
-In order to generate a sample for the optimal policy, simply take a single posterior sample for the reward distribution and transition probabilities and then solve for the optimal policy for this \textit{sample}.
-This process is equivalent to maintaining a posterior distribution over the optimal policy, but may be more tractable depending on the problem setting.
+In order to apply TS to policy selection we need a way of sampling from the posterior distribution for the optimal policy.
+One efficient way to do this, at least with tractable state and action spaces, is to maintain a posterior distribution over the rewards $R^M$ and the transition dynamics $P^M$ at each state-action pair $(s,a)$.
+In order to generate a sample for the optimal policy, simply take a single posterior sample for the reward and transitions and then solve for the optimal policy for this \textit{sample}.
+This is equivalent sampling from the posterior distribution of the optimal policy, but may be computationally more efficient than maintaining that posterior distribution explicitly.
 Estimating a posterior distribution over rewards is no different from the setting of bandit learning that we have already discussed at length within this paper.
 The transition function looks a little different, but for transitions over a finite state space the Dirichlet distribution is a useful conjugate prior.
 It is a multi-dimensional generalization of the Beta distribution from Example \ref{ex:beta-bernoulli}.
-The Dirichlet prior over outcomes in $\Sc = \{1,..,S\}$ is specified by a positive vector of pseudo-observations $\alpha \in \R_+^S$; updates to the Dirichlet posterior can be performed analytically simply by incrementing the appropriate column of $\alpha$ \cite{strens2000bayesian}.
+The Dirichlet prior over outcomes in $\Sc = \{1,..,S\}$ is specified by a positive vector of pseudo-observations $\alpha \in \R_+^S$; updates to the Dirichlet posterior can be performed simply by incrementing the appropriate column of $\alpha$ \citep{strens2000bayesian}.

-In Figure \ref{fig:thompson_mdp} we present a computational comparison of Thompson sampling where a new policy is drawn every `timestep' and Thompson sampling where a new policy is drawn every `episode'.
-This figure compares performance in the example shown in Figure \ref{fig: thompson bad}.
+In Figure \ref{fig:thompson_mdp} we present a computational comparison of TS with sampling per timestep versus per episode, applied to the example of Figure \ref{fig: thompson bad}.
 Figure \ref{fig:thompson_mdp_extreme} compares the performance of sampling schemes where the agent has an informative prior that matches the true underlying system.
-As explained above, sampling once per episode Thompson sampling is guaranteed to learn the true MDP structure in a single episode.
-By contrast, resampling every timestep leads to uniformly random actions until either $s_{-N}$ or $s_{N}$ is visited.
-Therefore, it takes a minimum of $2^N$ epsiodes for the first expected reward.
+As explained above, sampling once per episode TS is guaranteed to learn the true MDP structure in a single episode.
+By contrast, sampling per timestep leads to uniformly random actions until either $s_{-N}$ or $s_{N}$ is visited.
+Therefore, it takes a minimum of $2^N$ episodes for the first expected reward.